kumar-sandeep/controlling-home-appliances-using-ESP8266-MOD/README.md

 <img src="./wifi.png" width="350">
 This is a Wi-Fi module which we are using in our project.
 Its model is “Esp8266mod” and vendor is “Ai-Thinker”.
 It’s an impressive, low cost Wi-Fi module suitable for adding Wi-Fi functionality to an existing microcontroller project via a UART serial connection.
 The module can even be reprogrammed to act as a standalone Wi-Fi connected device–just add power.

+### Configuration of esp module
+1. Input Voltage = 5v
+2. Output Voltage=3.3v
+3. It has 16 GPIO pins,can be used for both input and output.
+4. It can be used as standalone module i.e no additional programmer needed to program this board.
+5. It can work in 3 modes
+i)	Station Mode  :	It can connect to existing Wi-Fi Access Points. ii)	Soft-AP Mode:	It can create Wi-Fi Access Points. iii)	It is also able to operate both in station mode and soft Access Point Mode at the same point.

+### why this module
+1.Fully integrated module i.e inbuilt with programmer.
+2.Can be powered by any usb cable mobile charger.
+3.Easily programmed by using Arduino IDE.
+4.Very low Power consumption.
+5.Cost Effective.
+6.Easily available in Online Shopping websites such as Amazon and Ebay.

+### Pin diagram of esp